l3onardo-oliv3ira/signer4j/README.md

 # signer4j

-A simple and powerfull API to digital signature
+A simpler way to perform digital signature operations with A1 and A3 certificates.